SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-odata-action.md

 sensenet has a powerful feature for defining and accessing content operations called the [Smart Application Model](/docs/smart-application-model).
 The basic building blocks of this model are actions and applications.
 The previous articles contain information for portal builders on how to create actions and applications using the built-in method.
 There is another article for developers about how to create custom actions - it is recommended to read that first.
 This article describes the way for developers to create a custom action that is accessible through the [OData API of sensenet](/docs/odata-rest-api).

-sensenetS is able to publish all of the content in the [Content Repository](/docs/content-repository) through the [OData REST API](/docs/odata-rest-api).
+sensenet is able to publish all of the content in the [Content Repository](/docs/content-repository) through the [OData REST API](/docs/odata-rest-api).
 In addition, it is possible to publish actions through this API - even custom actions you develop.
 This is essential for client-side developers: they will be able to access the full power of sensenet through simple OData requests, and will be able to build a totally custom user interface above a robust repository.

 For a list of built-in actions that are accessible through OData, see [this article](/docs/built-in-odata-actions-and-functions).